NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         when:
           - '"flash4:"  in flash_values.stdout[0]'

-Once copying is completed, we again run the previously excuted 'show flash: | include {{ ios_file }}' command on each available flash.
-Then use ansible assure module to assure that new IOS is now available in each flash.
+Once copying is completed, 'show flash: | include {{ ios_file }}' command is again run on each available flash.
+Then, it uses ansible assure module to assure that new IOS is now available in each flash.

+Check if IOS is now present on the flash

       - name: Check if IOS is now present on the flash
         ios_command: